 This issue of extrapolating existing wind speed observations from a small number of heights to full wind speed profiles has received significant attention by many previous studies.
-The buoy-based wind speed (hereafter, "surface" wind speed) measurements from the National Data Buoy Center, maintained by NOAA (National Data Buoy Center, 1971), have been used previously along with satellite-based surface wind data to estimate winds at the turbine rotor-swept heights (Doubrawa et al., 2015; Optis et al., 2020a; Optis et al., 2020b).
-However, these studies used either conventional extrapolation techniques or industry accepted wind models like the Wind Atlas Analysis and Application Program (WAsP) and are very region specific.
+The buoy-based wind speed (hereafter, "surface" wind speed) measurements from the National Data Buoy Center, maintained by NOAA (NOAA National Data Buoy Center, 1971), have been used previously, along with satellite-based surface wind data, to estimate winds at the turbine rotorswept heights (Doubrawa et al., 2015; Optis et al., 2020a, 2020b).
+However, these studies used either conventional extrapolation techniques or industry-accepted wind models like the Wind Atlas Analysis and Application Program (WAsP) and are very region-specific.

-Several studies have estimated wind profiles from the surface up to the turbine rotor-swept heights using various machine learning techniques but most of these are site-specific case studies, where lidar measurements were used to train and develop the respective models (e.g., Mohandes and Rehman, 2018; Bodini and Optis, 2020a; Optis et al., 2021).
-A study using two years of wind mast and modeled mesoscale data below 80 m from the New European Wind Atlas (NEWA) to extrapolate 102 m wind speeds showed that multiple machine learning methods including linear, ridge, lasso, elastic net, support vector, decision tree, and random forest regression (RFR) outperformed the power law with RFR performing the best with an increase in coefficient of determination (R2) of 42% over the power law (Basquero et al., 2022).
-Over a land-based site in China, the RFR outperformed the power law for extrapolating wind speeds at 120, 160, and 200 m (Liu et al., 2023).
-At four-land based stations in Oklahoma, the RFR outperformed both the logarithmic and power law-based extrapolation, improving accuracy by 25% when trained and validated at the same site and by 17% when using a round-robin approach where cross validation was performed by leaving out one station from training at a time for validation (Bodini and Optis, 2020a).
+Several studies have estimated wind profiles from the surface up to turbine rotor-swept heights using various machine learning techniques, but most of these are site-specific case studies, where lidar measurements were used to train and develop the respective models (e.g., Mohandes and Rehman, 2018; Bodini and Optis, 2020a; Optis et al., 2021).
+A study using 2 years of wind mast and modeled mesoscale data below 80 m from the New European Wind Atlas (NEWA) to extrapolate 102 m wind speeds showed that multiple machine learning methods, including linear, ridge, lasso, elastic net, support vector, decision tree, and random forest regression (RFR), outperformed the power law, with RFR performing the best, with an increase in the coefficient of determination $(R^2)$ of 42% compared to the power law (Baquero et al., 2022).
+Over a land-based site in China, the RFR outperformed the power law in extrapolating wind speeds at 120, 160, and 200 m (Liu et al., 2023).
+At four land-based stations in Oklahoma, the RFR outperformed both the logarithmic and the power-law-based extrapolation, improving accuracy by 25 % when trained and validated at the same site and by 17 % when using a round-robin approach where cross validation was performed by leaving out one station from training at a time for validation (Bodini and Optis, 2020a).
 In addition, the RFR was able to extrapolate wind profiles during low-level jet (LLJ) occurrences at the four land-based stations, showing improved performance over the logarithmic method, which is unable to replicate such events where surface winds decouple from winds aloft (Optis et al., 2021).
-LLJs are defined by their wind speed gradient inversion within the stable boundary layer and are important resources for offshore wind energy production along with other high vertical wind shear events (Borvarán, Peña, and Gandoin, 2020; Gadde and Stevens, 2021; Doosttalab et al., 2021).
-In many previous studies, machine learning methods show potential to more accurately estimate wind profiles over conventional methods, allowing for more informed decision-making for wind farm siting.
+LLJs are defined by their wind speed gradient inversion within the stable boundary layer and are important resources for offshore wind energy production along with other high-vertical-wind-shear events (Borvarán et al., 2021; Gadde and Stevens, 2021; Doosttalab et al., 2020).
+In many previous studies, machine learning methods have shown potential to more accurately estimate wind profiles compared to conventional methods, allowing for more informed decisionmaking for wind farm siting.